 Long Tree Plantation Essay in English

 When you plant a tree, you are not only planting a sapling but also hoping for the best.
 We have learned the hard way that trees are critical to our survival.
-We began by deforesting the earth in order to make room for more buildings.
+We began by deforesting the earth to make room for more buildings.
 Later, when we saw the environment deteriorating, we were introduced to “afforestation,” a simple process of planting more trees for a better future.

 Trees are essentially human and other living organisms' livestock.
 They have unconditionally provided us with food, oxygen, and a variety of other necessities for human survival, such as shelter, medicines, tools, and so on.